Love it or hate it, networking is an important part of making new connections and sourcing more work.

 While networking may on the face of it seem like a daunting entity, it is in fact a brilliant way to shout about your personal brand, meet contacts who can turn into long-lasting connections and ultimately lead to work and opportunities.

 It’s important to remember that the brand representative sat in front of you (or in 2020, on your laptop screen), is only human and will simply be looking to find out more information about you and discover if you’d be a good fit to collaborate with in the future.

 Ensure your media kit is up-to-date

-With our speed networking sessions you have between 10-15 minutes to really make an impact.
+With networking sessions, you often don’t have very long to make a good first impression.
 Make sure you have a media kit that is up to date and relevant and include any case studies you may have.
 You don’t need to give everything away, but statistics are always a great way to show off exactly what you can do, especially for brands looking for good ROI.